The Most Forgotten Body Parts to Exercise & Add to Your Routine for Better Health

 How-to exercises: Exercise-band movements, single-leg squats, adductor squeezes (squeezing a ball between your knees), and lateral lunges are best to target the inner thigh muscles and power up those adductors.
-Check out our calendar of online exercise routines for two fantastic inner-thigh workouts: a three-minute inner-thigh burn and a 10-minute routine.
+Compression leggings.

-All SportPort™ activewear garments are unique, signature designs, all Made in the USA.
-Our passion for excellence is what drives our brand!
+All SportPort™ activewear garments are unique, with custom designs.
+SportPort's Global Code of Conduct + Ethics passion is what drives our brand!
 When you wear SportPort™ activewear, you know you are wearing an original, one of a kind garment engineered to perfection.